kontainapp/guide/getting_started/install_linux.md

 Amazon Linux 2 VM with kernel version 5.10 or higher Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.

-Please note that although Kontain also runs on platforms that do not offer access to Nested Virtualization by using a Software Virtualization Module.
+Kontain also runs on platforms that do not offer access to Nested Virtualization by using a Software Virtualization Module.

 +++ checking for pre-requisites
 ```shell